frankastin24/fuseMVC/README.md

 ## Views

-Views in FuseMVC use the Blade templating engine.
-A view is rendered using the `view()` function, which accepts the view name and an optional array of data to pass to the view.
+FuseMVC utilizes the Blade templating engine for views.
+Views are rendered using the `view()` function, which accepts the view name and an optional data array.

 ### Rendering a View in a Controller